jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

-The RC1 will be based largely on the Alexander 6.5 Grendel Incursion, which is relatively light and fires the most effective general-purpose cartridge yet devised for the AR-15.
-It'll differ from the Incursion model in two important ways.
+The RC1 will be based largely on the Alexander 6.5 Grendel Incursion, which is relatively light and fires the most effective general-purpose cartridge yet devised for AR15-format firearms.
+Thanks to Eugene Stoner's versatile modular design, we now have a standardized means of interchanging parts to fit our needs.
+The RC1 will take advantage of this in two important ways.

-- The RC1 will have a gas piston based on the ArmaLite AR-180 design, which has proven substantially more reliable than direct gas impingement.
+- The bolt will be cycled by a gas piston, based on the ArmaLite AR-180 design, which has proven substantially more reliable than direct gas impingement.

-- Other part selections are inspired by various ultralight models derived from the Colt AR15A3, as well as by PDWs.
+- Other part selections, inspired by PDWs and by various ultralight carbines derived from the Colt AR15A3, will serve to make the RC1 lighter and more maneuverable.

 # Sneak preview
 When completed, the RC1 will look something like this.
 Here, a few paper parts